AvaloniaUI/avalonia-docs/docs/basics/data/data-binding/data-binding-syntax.md

 _Avalonia_ has a range of built-in data binding converters.
 These include:

-* a string formatting converter&#x20;
+* a string formatting converter
 * null testing converters
 * Boolean operation converters

 :::info
-For full information on Avalonia built-in data binding converters, see the reference [here](../../../reference/built-in-data-binding-converters.md).&#x20;
+For full information on Avalonia built-in data binding converters, see the reference [here](../../../reference/built-in-data-binding-converters.md).
 :::

 ### Custom Conversions

-If none of the built-in converters are meet your requirements, then you can implement a custom converter.&#x20;
+If none of the built-in converters are meet your requirements, then you can implement a custom converter.

 :::info
 An example of a custom converter can bind an image file.
-For guidance on how to create a custom converter for an image, see [here](../../../guides/data-binding/how-to-bind-image-files.md).&#x20;
+For guidance on how to create a custom converter for an image, see [here](../../../guides/data-binding/how-to-bind-image-files.md).
 :::

-&#x20;